-This light and fluffy gluten free naan bread contains no yeast and it is so easy to make.
-It comes together in 20 minutes with simple ingredients.
-Packed with garlic and herb flavors and it goes great with soup, chili and so many other recipes.
+This Gluten Free Naan Bread is yeast-free and is so easy to make.
+It comes together in 20 minutes with a few simple ingredients.
+Packed with garlic and, herb flavors and it goes great with soups, chili, and so many other recipes.

-It is just as good as these gluten free bagels that I am also obsessed with.
-I used the same type of gluten free all purpose flour mixed with yogurt concept to keep this naan recipe healthy but also delicious.
+It is just as good as these gluten free bagels that we are also obsessed with.
+I used the same type of flour mixed with the yogurt concept to keep this naan bread recipe healthy, simple and so delicious.

-- Made healthier with the use of yogurt and gluten free flour
+- Made healthier with the use of Greek yogurt and gluten-free flour.

 - Takes only 20 minutes or less to make it!

-- Stores great and can easily be made ahead of time.
+- It stores great and can easily be made ahead of time.

 What is naan bread?

-Naan bread is a traditional Asian flatbread that is usually made with wheat flour (that contains gluten).
-Traditionally, it is made in a tandoori oven but in this recipe a cast iron pan works out great for a very similar result.
+Naan bread is a traditional Indian flatbread that is usually made with wheat flour (which contains gluten).
+Traditionally, it is made in a tandoori oven but in this recipe, a cast iron pan works out great for a very similar result.

 - Mix up the wet ingredients in a medium bowl.